appleseedhq/blenderseed/docs/panels/render/system.rst

     Select this to replace all the shading in a scene with the selected option.
 Useful for troubleshooting scene issues.
 - Texture Cache
     Sets the size of the cache used for storing textures.
 Raising this will increase memory usage but may help speed up rendering.
-- Render Stamp
-    This can be used to superimpose text on the final render.
-The text can be completely customized with numerous performance statistics.